Frequently Asked Questions from Applicants for Senior Posts

 Senior Lecturer / Senior Professional Practitioner / Senior Clinical Practitioner

 For Professional and Senior Administrative Staff:

 If you are appointed under Band H or Band I of the broadbanding structure, you will be provided with a non-accountable but fully taxable cash allowance (NCA) of HK$14,400 and HK$18,000 per month respectively.
-If you are appointed under Band J, you will be eligible for either University accommodation, subject to availability and a rental charge of 10% of basic monthly salary, OR an NCA of HK$24,000 per month.
+If you are appointed under Band J, you will be eligible for either a housing voucher of HK$24,000 to rent University accommodation, subject to availability, OR an NCA of HK$24,000 per month.

-The above housing benefits are subject to review and the entitlements shall be subject to the Rules of Prevention of Double Benefits on Housing.
+The above housing benefits are subject to review and the entitlements shall be subject to the Prevention of Double Housing Benefits Rules.

 3. Medical benefits

 Q: Am I required to take a medical examination before appointment?

 A: You are usually required to complete the 'New Employee Work Health Declaration Form', which should be returned to the supervisor/Head of Department before the start of appointment.

 A: Medical benefits may include (i) out-patient care at the University Health Service or by a panel of private doctors; (ii) specialist consultations when referred by University Health Service physicians; (iii) in-patient care in either Government or non-Government hospitals; (iv) maternity care; and (v) dental care, depending on the type and the period of your appointment.
 Charges may be required for some of the above items.

 Q: I understand that my dependants are eligible to receive medical benefits from the University.
 Are my parents/parents-in-law also eligible?